JetSetIlly/Gopher2600/README.md

 Finally, development and maintenance documentation is beginning to be stored in its own Github repository: https://github.com/JetSetIlly/Gopher2600-Dev-Docs

-## Self Reflection

-There are some design decisions that would perhaps be made differently if I had known where the program was going.
-For instance, because the project was a way of learning a new programming language I chose to implement my own "database" to [store regression test information](#regression-database).
-A more natural choice would be to use SQlite but actually the current solution works quite well.

-A couple of packages may well be useful in other projects.
-The `prefs` package is quite versatile.
-With a bit of work it could be generalised and put to use in other projects.
-I think though, this package is a natural candidate to be rewritten with type parameters.
-Not yet available in Go but scheduled for release in 2022.

-I would also replace the `commandline` package.
-It works quite nicely but as you would expect from a home-baked solution there are limitations to the parser.
-It should be rewritten with `flex` & `yacc`.

 ## Other Software / Libraries